LimKianAn/xcluster/README.md

 ## metal-api

 [*metal-api*](https://github.com/metal-stack/metal-api) manages all *metal-stack* resources, including machine, firewall, switch, OS image, IP, network and more.
 They are constructs which enable you to build a data center.
 You can try it out on *mini-lab*, where we built this demo project.
 In this project, *metal-api* does the real job.
-It allocates the network and creates the firewall, fuldiliing what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).
+It allocates the network and creates the firewall, fulfiliing what you wish in the [**xcluster.yaml**](https://github.com/LimKianAn/xcluster/blob/main/config/samples/xcluster.yaml).

 ## Wire up metal-api client metalgo.Driver

-`metalgo.Driver` is the client in *go* code land for talking to *metal-api*.
-To enable both controllers of `XCluster` and `XFirewall` to do that, we created a `metalgo.Driver` named `metalClient` and set the `Driver` of the controllers as shown in the following snippet from [**main.go**](https://github.com/LimKianAn/xcluster/blob/main/main.go), .
+`metalgo.Driver` is the client in *go* code for talking to *metal-api*.
+To enable both controllers of `XCluster` and `XFirewall` to do that, we created a `metalgo.Driver` named `metalClient` and set field `Driver` of both controllers as shown in the following snippet from [**main.go**](https://github.com/LimKianAn/xcluster/blob/main/main.go), .

 ```go
 	if err = (&controllers.XClusterReconciler{